 firstname.lastname@example.org | Tickets: +41 41 226 05 15 | Office: T +41 41 226 05 10

 The Lucerne Symphony Orchestra was founded in 1806.
-As a dynamic ensemble with a 200-year history, it understands how best to leverage creativity within tradition and innovation.
-The LSO attacks the classical-romantic repertoire with unabashed curiosity; its focus on individual composers gives rise to creative cycles of their works that has the effect of deepening audience appreciation of the music.
+As a dynamic ensemble with a 200-year history, it best understands how to leverage creativity within tradition and innovation.
+The LSO attacks the classical-romantic repertoire with unabashed curiosity; its focus on individual composers gives rise to creative cycles of their works, which has the effect of deepening audience appreciation of the music.
 In addition, the orchestra takes every opportunity to highlight the rarities of the repertoire, broadening the horizons of its eager audiences and embracing music of a contemporary character.

 The orchestra has long been a champion of modern music, commissioning works from composers such as Sofia Gubaidulina, Rodion Shchedrin, Benjamin Yusupov, Fazil Say, David Philip Hefti, Pascal Dusapin and Marc-André Dalbavie.
 A four-part cycle of premieres featuring works by Wolfgang Rihm received a great deal of attention in the 2011/12 season.